 Are carrots keto friendly?

 Good news!
 Add these to your list of low carb veggies.
 They can be included in a keto diet in small to moderate portions.
 However, they might throw off your macros if consumed in large quantities.
 Time to exercise that self control!
 New to keto?
 To learn more, check out my Guide to a Keto Diet article, and my Keto Diet Resources page.

 Compared to other vegetables, they contain a few more carbs, but won’t toss you out of ketosis if you pay attention to your portion size.
 Net carbs in carrots are quite low in comparison to many other root vegetables.
 100g of carrots (which is just shy of one cup) contains about 7g net carbs.
-With a typical serving size of a 1/2 cup, you can definitely still include these delightfully sweet root veggies as part of a healthy keto lifestyle.
+With a typical serving size of ½ cup, you can definitely still include these delightfully sweet root veggies as part of a healthy keto lifestyle.